 Where can we eat lunch?

 Please note: The seating for this area is on the steps.
 During the summer you may want to picnic on the Rankin Porch or in St James Park.
-The hire of the lunch room is included in the cost of a tour and workshop.
-For those schools wanting to just hire the lunch room there is a charge of £10.

 Are toilets available?